ethanblake4/dart_eval/docs/typed-arm64-optimization.md

 zero analyzer errors, generated files current.
 The earlier Functional test 1 failure now passes.
 Class tests include serialization and inheritance; boundary tests cover callable fields and bridge method overrides.

+## Export API integration

+Map binding and host conversion now prepare a `TypedEntry` outside the switch.
+The production loop is `TypedMachine.runEntry`; `runRaw` and `run` delegate to it after preparing arguments.
+No export metadata or argument-map lookup is live inside the loop.
+No opcodes or registers were added, leaving 196 opcodes and 60 byte values for future intrinsics.

+With Dart 3.10.7 and the full Linux ARM64 probe, integer/double add still takes 38 instructions: 32 dispatch, four handler, two common tail.
+Stack traffic stays at 11 stores and two loads on this path.
+The loop symbol is 19,368 bytes, down 332 bytes from the class checkpoint because entry preparation moved out of the function.
+This does not measure total boundary cost or ARM64 execution time.

+Recorded range: `0x17ad94` to `0x17f93c` exclusive.
+Dispatch:
+`0x17ae90` through `0x17af0c`.
+Integer add: `0x17b048` through `0x17b054`.
+Double add: `0x17b0b8` through `0x17b0c4`.
+Common tail:
+`0x17f3dc` through `0x17f3e0`.
+The inspection script selects `runEntry`.

+The public API and existing suite now use the typed backend exclusively.
+Validation: 416 passes, 263 failures in unfinished compiler/runtime features,
+six skips, zero analyzer errors.
+Export binding, codec and host identity tests pass.
+See [the migration baseline](typed-migration-failures.md) for failed names and their first reported errors.
+No speedup is claimed from these code counts.